valohai/docs/source/core-concepts/deployments.rst

 Testing an endpoint
 ~~~~~~~~~~~~~~~~~~~~

 You can easily test your endpoint by sending it a POST/GET/PUT request with a query and/or fields.
-A field could be for example a JSON-file or an image.
+A field could be e.g. plain text, a JSON file or an image.

-Navigate inside a deployment select the endpoint, define your request and press *Send*.
+Navigate inside a deployment, select the endpoint, define your request and press *Send*.
 You'll get the response from your inference service directly in your browser.